Microsoft Windows version history: Windows Fundamentals for Legacy PCs

 In July 2006, Microsoft released a thin-client version of Windows XP Service Pack 2, called Windows Fundamentals for Legacy PCs (WinFLP).
 It is only available to Software Assurance customers.
 The aim of WinFLP is to give companies a viable upgrade option for older PCs that are running Windows 95, 98, and Me that will be supported with patches and updates for the next several years.
 Most user applications will typically be run on a remote machine using Terminal Services or Citrix.

 While being visually the same as Windows XP, it has some differences.
 For example, if the screen has been set to 16 bit colors, the Windows 2000 recycle bin icon and some XP 16-bit icons will show.
-Paint and some games like Solitaire aren't present too.
+Paint and some games like Solitaire aren't present either.

-Windows Home Server
+Windows Home Server 2007

 Windows Home Server (code-named Q, Quattro) is a server product based on Windows Server 2003, designed for consumer use.
 The system was announced on January 7, 2007, by Bill Gates.
 Windows Home Server can be configured and monitored using a console program that can be installed on a client PC.
 Such features as Media Sharing, local and remote drive backup and file duplication are all listed as features.
 The release of Windows Home Server Power Pack 3 added support for Windows 7 to Windows Home Server.